afwebb/SDS-385/week8/README.md

     return y_smoothed
 ```

-This went way faster than  I did this for two different values of bandwidth:
+This went way faster than the gaussian method:

 ```python
 Gaussian time: 3369.64 s